 Occupying an elevated position above the picturesque resort of Barmouth and Cardigan Bay, Deronda provides well-appointed accommodation.
 Standing detached, the property boasts excellent views across Cardigan Bay, long stretches of golden sands and the southern Snowdonia mountain range from every window.
 With immediate access onto the vast mountain range at the rear, and a five minute walk to the beach, this property provides accommodation for young and old alike.
 However, please note that this property is accessed via an extremely steep road which is not suitable for the elderly or the infirm.

-The house is well equipped for self catering accommodation and can cater for a maximum of ten and two babies and is an ideal base for family holidays.
+The house is well equipped for self catering accommodation and can cater for a maximum of eight and is an ideal base for family holidays.

 |Size||Sleeps up to 8, 5 bedrooms|

 |Will consider||House swap, Long term lets (over 1 month)|